Exercise Is Medicine® Canada

 Dr. Bob Sallis, FACSM, founding Task Force Chair of the Exercise is Medicine® initiative, a joint partnership of the American College of Sports Medicine and the American Medical Association.
 Exercise is Medicine® Canada

-(EIMC) is a movement to make Canadians healthier.
-EIMC is based upon abundant evidence that physical activity and exercise reduce the risk of chronic disease and the belief that:
+(EIMC) is a movement to encourage a healthy lifestyle among Canadians.
+EIMC programs are based on abundant evidence that physical activity and exercise reduce the risk of chronic disease and the belief that:

 - Most Canadians can find simple ways to incorporate physical activity and exercise into their daily routines;